ydvankit1/AI-Powered-Interview-Prep/README.md

 🎤 AI-Powered Interview Experience
 Start a new interview by entering the job role and years of experience.
-Get 5 AI-generated questions covering theoretical and logical reasoning.
+Get 5 AI-generated questions covering theoretical and logical.
 Webcam & microphone support for a real interview feel.
 Users record their answers in real time.